El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 El Cajon Mountain summit trail narrowly winds through rocks and brush to the summit.

-With a little scrambling and dedication, and after a few false summits, you will eventually arrive at the summit marker.
-However, you still have the hike out ahead of you, so don’t congratulate yourself just yet.
+With a little scrambling and dedication, you will eventually arrive at the summit marker.
+However, you still have the return hike ahead of you, so don’t congratulate yourself yet.

-Find a boulder, climb on top, and admire the scenery around you.
-On a clear day, you can catch a glimpse of Mexico to the south, Iron Mountain and Mt.
+Find a boulder, climb on top, and admire the scenery around.
+On a clear day, you can see Mexico to the south, Iron Mountain and Mt.
 Woodson to the southwest, the San Diego River Valley to the north, and the vast expanses and many peaks of Cleveland National Forest to the east.

 A hiker sits overlooking the valley on the summit of El Cajon Mountain.